wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 The system automatically splits discovered APIs to external and internal.
 The host with all its endpoints is considered to be internal if it is located on:

-* A private IP or local IP address.
+* A private IP or local IP address
 * A domain without a second level (for example: localhost, dashboard, etc.)

 In the remaining cases the hosts are considered to be external.